davidsontheath/davidsontheath.github.io/index.md

 **[Does Socially Responsible Investing Change Firm Behavior?](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3837706)** with Daniele Macciocchi, Roni Michaely and Matt Ringgenberg

-Socially responsible investment (SRI) funds are increasing in popularity.
-Yet, it is unclear if these funds improve corporate behavior.
-Using novel micro-level data, we find that SRI funds select firms with higher environmental and social standards: the firms they hold exhibit lower pollution, greater board diversity, higher employee satisfaction, higher workplace safety, and fewer customer complaints.
-Yet, using an exogenous shock to SRI capital, we find no evidence that SRI funds improve firm behavior.
-The results suggest SRI funds invest in a portfolio consistent with the fund's objective, but they do not significantly improve corporate conduct.
+Using micro-level data, we examine the impact of socially responsible investment (SRI) funds on corporate behavior.
+SRI funds select firms with lower pollution, more board diversity, higher employee satisfaction, and better workplace safety.
+Yet, both in the cross-section and using an exogenous shock to SRI capital, we find SRI funds do not significantly change firm behavior.
+Moreover, there is little evidence they try to impact firm behavior using shareholder proposals.
+Our results suggest SRI funds are not greenwashing, but they are impact washing.
+They invest in a portfolio consistent with their objective, but do not try to impact corporate conduct.

 <br>